 Learning Goals and Objectives

-Students who started the program prior to Fall 2019 can find degree requirements here:
+Candidates who started the program prior to Fall 2019 can find degree requirements here:

 ADDITIONAL REQUIREMENT FOR CERTIFICATION EXAM ELIGIBILITY

-Students must complete experience that fully compliances with the BACB experience standards.
+Candidates must complete experience that fully compliances with the BACB experience standards.
 This experience consists of supervised independent fieldwork (1500 hours).
 The fieldwork experience is completed independent of WCSU.

 Master of Science in Applied Behavior Analysis Courses (30 SH) – all courses are online